sequelize/sequelize/README.md

 - ~~Find out why Person.belongsTo(House) would add person_id to house.
 It should add house_id to person~~

 ### 1.7.0
+- Check if lodash is a proper alternative to current underscore usage.
 - Transactions
 - Support for update of tables without primary key
 - MariaDB support